Consumer Medicine Information (CMI)

 There is no evidence that ALLEREZE is addictive.

 What should I know before I use ALLEREZE?

 you are allergic to any other medicines containing:

 loratadine (e.g. Claratyne, Clarinase, Lorastyne)

 desloratadine (e.g. Claramax)

-Do not give Allereze tablets to children under 12 years of age.
+you are giving to children under 12 years of age

 If you take this medicine after the expiry date, it may not work as well.

-Tell your doctor or pharmacist if you are pregnant or breastfeeding.
+Check with your doctor or pharmacist if you are pregnant or intend to become pregnant.

 supermarket or health food shop.